Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 At Powerverse, our job is to make energy feel simpler, and to take it off your mental load.

-Our intelligent energy assistant, Raya, lives in the Powerverse app and works with your home’s tech, from EV chargers to solar panels, so you can track, automate and reduce your energy use all in one place.
+Our smart energy assistant, Raya, is the AI core.
+It works with your home’s tech, from EV chargers to solar panels, so you can track, automate and reduce your energy use all in one place.
 Lauren goes into greater detail, saying

 “What Powerverse and Raya do is allow you to connect a broad number of devices in one app and help you control your overall energy usage.
 It provides tracking so you can see how much you’re spending.
 And it adapts to your lifestyle.”